Translation Studies

 ZHANG, L., 2023.
 Translation and feminism in twentieth- and twenty-first century China: a case study on Charlotte Brontë's Jane Eyre.
 PhD thesis, Lancaster University. [viewed 4 October 2023].
 Available from: https://doi.org/10.17635/lancaster/thesis/1885

-For translated works, the name of the translator may be added after the tile with an indication of the role and the original language.
-For example:
+A translation of the title may be supplied immediately after the original title, along with the name of the translator with an indication of the role and the original language.

 GORKI, M., 1955.
 The Artamonovs [Delo Artamonovykh].
-Translated from the Russian by A. BROWN.
+Translated from the Russian by Alec BROWN.
 London: Folio Society.

 Missing information